tsuyoshizawa/skinny-typetalk-example/README.md

 # Skinny Framework with Typetalk authentication

-[Skinny Framework](http://skinny-framework.org/) Skinny Framework authentication example using [Typetalk](https://typetalk.in) and OAuth 2.0 with Authorization Code.
+[Skinny Framework](http://skinny-framework.org/) authentication example using [Typetalk](https://typetalk.in) and OAuth 2.0 with Authorization Code.

 ## Create your Typetalk account